She makes me put my knife against her soft white throat. How I want to press it in. A million times I see the blade go in.

 “Oh wow,” he said, taking his shoes off, and his jacket.
 “The Cure.
 This is so good.”

 “Is everything okay?”
-I thought he was acting strangely.
+My own anxiety subsided.
+He was acting strangely.
 There was something in his voice.

 “Can we just listen to this for a while?”